π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

 The scammer positions compliance as the only safe option.

-IRS Threat Scams
+Tax Threat Scams

-IRS scams are among the most effective authority-based attacks.
+Tax-related scams are among the most effective authority-based attacks.

 The victim is told:

-back taxes are owed
+Back taxes are owed

-penalties are escalating
+Penalties are escalating

-accounts may be seized
+Accounts may be seized

-arrest is possible
+Arrest is possible

 The key feature is immediacy.